 Hours of operation: Monday-Thursday 1:00pm-3:00pm in the Cathedral Center 1102 S. Clinton St.

 Food Distribution on the Third Wednesday of each month at 2:00pm First Come First Served.

-This month needs include: canned fruits, canned dinners and canned meats
+This month needs include: rice, pasta, pasta sauces, soups, canned dinners and laundry soap

 Our Lady of Fatima Pilgrimage Statue: